Advancing Basic Science for Humanity

 Charles M. Vest

-Charles M. Vest is President of the National Academy of Engineering and President Emeritus of the Massachusetts Institute of Technology.
+Charles M. Vest (1941-2013) was President of the National Academy of Engineering and President Emeritus of the Massachusetts Institute of Technology.

 Dr. Vest earned a B.S. in mechanical engineering from West Virginia University in 1963, and M.S.E. and PhD degrees in mechanical engineering from the University of Michigan in 1964 and 1967 respectively.
 He joined the faculty of the University of Michigan as an assistant professor in 1968 where he taught in the areas of heat transfer, thermodynamics, and fluid mechanics, and conducted research in heat transfer and engineering applications of laser optics and holography.
 He and his graduate students developed techniques for making quantitative measurements of various properties and motions from holographic interferograms, especially the measurement of three-dimensional temperature and density fields using computer tomography.
 He became an associate professor in 1972 and a full professor in 1977.